CLINICAL HAEMATOLOGY / HAEMATO-ONCOLOGY CENTRE

 Why Choose us?

-- Lanka Hospitals is armed with possibly the only consultant specialized in Clinical Haematology / Haemato-Oncology in Sri Lanka, with more than 10 years of work experience in the UK in treating blood cancer disorders.
+The hospital is armed with possibly the only consultant specialized in Clinical Haematology / Haemato-Oncology in Sri Lanka, who also has more than 15 years of work experience in the UK in treating blood cancer disorders.

 - All types of diagnostic blood tests